aminchegeni/microfab/README.md

 ---

-## ✨ What is Fabino?
+## ✨ What is Fabino-Test?

-**Fabino** is a Java testing library designed to make writing **unit and integration tests for Hyperledger Fabric chaincode** easy, fast, and reproducible.
+**Fabino-Test** is a Java testing library designed to make writing **unit and integration tests for Hyperledger Fabric chaincode** easy, fast, and reproducible.

 It combines: